akruszewski/gibl/manuscript/chapter4.md

 Whenever a connection is established, peers will communicate with each other through the generic handler, parsing and evaluating commands such as syncing/updating the blockchain, updating the list of peers, etc.

+Building communication systems of this type is naturally complex.
+It is suggested you consult the Racket manuals (by pressing the F1 key) for every procedure that we will be using.
+Make sure you understand this section well - it will provide you with powerful knowledge.
+If you know how to build a peer-to-peer system, you will easily be able to build a Web server as well, or any other kind of a server.
+Going several times through this section should help with understanding the system better.

 ### 4.2.1. `peer-to-peer.rkt`

 To start, we will add dependencies for the block implementation, and also rely on serialization for sending data to other peers: